LiamJCates/Programming-Notes/C++/CodeExamples/Algorithms/Math/SumConsecutive.md

 or
 (n+1)(n+1)/4

-Where n is the highest odd number in the range
+Where n is the highest odd number in the range [1, N]